Updated: May 23

-It’s easy to assume that kitchen spices are “just” flavorings, when some of the world’s most valued medicinals can actually be found in those little jars.
-As JK DeLapp of Rising Phoenix Perfumes points out, it was the spice and incense trade (indistinguishable from the medicine trade) that history its earliest known written documents.
-The key to unlocking the therapeutic potential of spices lies in both quality and quantity, along with recognition of the appropriate treatment principle.
+These days people tend to assume that kitchen spices are “just” flavorings, even though some notable medicinals can be found in those little jars.
+The key to unlocking the therapeutic potential of spices lies in both quality and quantity--all in the context of an appropriate treatment principle.

-Much more could be said about cinnamon, which really deserves a book of its own.
+Much more could be said about cinnamon, which really deserves a post (or a book) of its own.
 But today I want to discuss a different precious spice.
+Back to saffron.

 Everyone’s heard of saffron, but not everyone knows what it looks like or tastes like.
 I can’t help you with the taste here—a good risotto alla milanese, paella, or Persian rice dish will leave no room for doubt—but the image below should clear up any confusion as to genuine saffron’s appearance.